uw-pluverse/perses/benchmark/README.md

 Run benchmark(s) on each bench for specified number of times before switching to the next.

 #### --silent
-Write nothing to stdout and save no test results.
+Write no results to stdout and save no json file.

 #### --show-subprocess
 Display all pipe stdout and stderr from reducers.
 Details of the reduction process will be dislayed.

+#### --reducers
+Specify reducer(s) to benchmark.
+Options includes: perses, hdd, perses-fix, hdd-fix, creduce, chisel.
+E.g. ```--reducers perses hdd creduce```